Moab Elopement Guide: Advice From A Local Photographer

 Off-Roading

-Unless you are an experienced off-road driver yourself, for the more extreme stuff we HIGHLY recommend hiring someone to take you on an exhilarating, adrenaline-pumping tour.
+If you fancy doing the more extreme stuff – Hell’s Revenge, for example – we HIGHLY recommend hiring someone to take you on an exhilarating, adrenaline-pumping tour.
 High Point Hummer offers both Hummer and UTV tours.
-You could even charter a private sunset tour as part of your elopement day activities!
-Don’t forget a cozy blanket and a champagne picnic.

 See Moab From Above

-There are multiple ways you could enjoy seeing the wild Moab landscape from above: set off on a hot air balloon ride, charter a private sunset helicopter tour to end off your elopement day….
+There are multiple ways you could enjoy seeing the wild Moab landscape from above: set off on a hot air balloon ride, charter a private helicopter tour and see an aerial view your ceremony spot….
 Or, if you’re feeling really brave, you could try a sky-dive!
 That would certainly make for a wedding day to remember.

 Horse Riding

-Venture Down The Colorado River for you Moab elopement
+Venture Down The Colorado River For Your Moab Elopement

 We’re dying for someone to stand-up-paddle-board in their wedding dress.
 Who’s game?!
 Alternatively, you could go on a rafting, kayaking or jet boat tour.
-Again, the Moab Adventure Center can help you with all this.
+The Moab Adventure Center can help you with all this.

 What to Pack for Your Moab Elopement